 In addition to integrated and full-time clinical experiences, students will have opportunities for service-learning activities that will focus on direct client interaction within the community, as part of these courses: PHTH 543, 644, 645, and 746.
 Students are required to develop a wellness project in the community as part of Integrated Rural Clinical Outreach II (PHTH 746).
-Students will also participate in PNWU's annual health fair for the community, PT Day of Service, Indigenous Peoples Day and community activities) promoting physical therapy during National Physical Month.
+Students will also have opportunities to participate in community activities such as PNWU's annual health fair, PT Day of Service, Indigenous Peoples Day and National Physical Therapy Month promoting physical therapy during National Physical Therapy Month.
 The Student Services committee and/or course directors are responsible for implementing and documenting these activities/outcomes for the program.